BHC-IT/node-cpp-template/README.md

 │   ├── base.cpp -> base() function
 │   ├── base.h -> export base() to global scope
 │   └── index.cpp -> expose base() function for nodejs via napi
-├── binding.gyp -> configuration file for node-gyp
 ├── bindings //contain .ts file that wrap from cpp
 │   └── base.ts -> wrap base addon for as a ts module
-├── nodemon.json -> configuration file for nodemon
-├── package.json -> configuration file for npm
-├── README.md
 ├── scripts // scripts to use the project
-│   └── build.sh -> build the cpp files of the project
+│   ├── build.sh -> build the cpp files of the project
+│   ├── createDocker.sh -> create docker image of the project
+│   ├── runDocker.sh -> create container based on current image
+│   ├── runTestDocker.sh -> create container of a test image and destroy it after used │   └── testDocker.sh -> create test image
 ├── src // source file for the project in .ts
 │   └── index.ts -> entry point of the bundle
 ├── test // unitary test
 │   ├── base.cpp.test.ts -> test for base() funtion
 │   └── index.test.ts -> test of the entrypoint
-├── tsconfig.json -> configuration file for typescript
 ├── typings // type test file
 │   ├── globals
 │   │   └── mocha